-This Policy applies to all work undertaken of behalf of RJ Working CIC by team members, whether Restorative Practitioners, Trainers, Volunteers and our Board of Directors.

-We are committed to following the statutory guidance Working Together to Safeguard Children (2018) and Keeping Children Safe in Education (2021), Our Safeguarding Children Partnership (OSCP) for Cornwall and the Isles of Scilly, and Information Sharing Advice for Safeguarding Practitioners (2018).
+This Policy applies to all work undertaken of behalf of RJ Working CIO by team members, whether Restorative Practitioners, Trainers, Volunteers and our Board of Directors.
+We are committed to following the statutory guidance Working Together to Safeguard Children (2023) and Keeping Children Safe in Education (updated yearly), Our Safeguarding Children Partnership (OSCP) for Cornwall and the Isles of Scilly, and Information Sharing Advice for Safeguarding Practitioners (2024).
 We recognise our responsibilities as a voluntary / independent sector organisation.
-We are using the definitions provided in the 2018 and 2021 guidance which we have reproduced at Appendix 1.
+We are using the definitions provided in Keeping Children Safe in Education and Working Together to Safeguard Children guidance which we have reproduced at Appendix 1.